Send the link below via email or IMCopy

-You should keep a low profile and try not to make yourself conspicuous by dress, speech, or behavior.
+It is advised to keep a low profile and try not to make yourself conspicuous by dress, speech, or behavior.

-You should develop a plan with your family for regular telephone/Skype contact so that in an emergency, family can communicate directly about your safety and well-being.
+Develop a plan with your family for regular telephone/Skype contact so that in an emergency, family can communicate directly about your safety and well-being.

 ALWAYS carry phone numbers